 Natural materials, like plastics, inks, and coatings are generally harmed by the introduction to light and weathering.
-This is the primary reason why accelerated weathering and light stability testers are widely utilized for material certification, quality control, and research and development.
+This is the primary reason why accelerated weathering test and light stability testers are widely utilized for material certification, quality control, and research and development.
 The outcomes delivered by these testers are usually reproducible and quick.
 The xenon arc test chamber and the UV (QUV) accelerated weathering testing equipment are one product that are widely utilized.
 But, regardless of being the most frequently utilized, these two are built based on different approaches.

 The xenon arc test chamber is planned so that it replicates the entire spectrum of sunlight including Infrared (IR), Ultraviolet (UV) and visible light.
 The xenon arc is fundamentally an attempt to imitate sunlight from 295 nm-800nm.
 With regards to QUV, it just repeats the damaging impacts of sunlight which happens from 300 nm – 400 nm.
 These specific testers depend on the idea that the tough materials which are exposed outside experience the most weathering damage from the short-wave UV.

 The design of QUV Accelerated Weathering Testers is such that it duplicates the damaging effects which are typically brought by sunlight on sturdy materials through using fluorescent UV lights.
 The coating on the glass tubes is structured cautiously such that the tubes that mainly produce UV rather than IF or visible light.
 There are different kinds of lights that have distinctive spectra for different exposure applications.
 UVA – 340 lights are the ones that give the best accessible recreation of sunlight in the important short-wave UV area.
 The UV-B lights are likewise routinely utilized in this tester in which they cause quicker degradation than the UV-A lights.